David Hertzberg: Career (2015-present)

 In 2015, Hertzberg's chamber work Orgie-Céleste was premiered at Merkin Hall in New York, as part of his tenure as Composer-in-Residence at Young Concert Artists.
 In 2016, his cantata Sunday Morning, originally commissioned through Gotham Chamber Opera, was premiered at Lincoln Center by New York City Opera.
 In 2014, 2015, 2016, and 2019, he had chamber works premiered on the Concert Artist Guild recital series at Carnegie Hall.
 In the spring of 2017, the American Composers Orchestra premiered his Chamber Symphony at Carnegie Hall.

-From 2015-2018, he served as Composer-in-Residence for Opera Philadelphia.
+From 2015 to 2018, he served as Composer-in-Residence for Opera Philadelphia.
 In September 2017, the company premiered his opera The Wake World, based on the eponymous story by Aleister Crowley, to wide critical acclaim.
 The opera was staged at the Barnes Foundation, and featured an often wordless chamber choir.
 Hertzberg was subsequently nominated for Newcomer of the Year at the International Opera Awards.
 The Wake World went on to win the Music Critics Association of North America Award for Best New Opera.

 In June 2018, his chamber opera The Rose Elf, based on the fairy tale of the same name by Hans Christian Andersen, premiered in the catacombs of Green-Wood Cemetery in Brooklyn.
 Discussing the unusual venue and presentation of the opera in The New York Observer, James Jorden wrote, "If on paper the event threatened a level of bizarrerie sufficient to daunt Taylor Mac, in real time this presentation... turned out to be just about everything you want opera to be.
 The Rose Elf shocked, confounded, disturbed, and, in the end, exalted."
 Following the premiere, WQXR cited The Rose Elf as the "Opera Event of the Half Year".
 The Rose Elf was later named among "New York's Most Memorable Concerts of 2018" and given Operavore's annual "Freddie" Award for Best New Opera.

 On April 24, 2020, a studio recording of The Wake World was released on Tzadik Records.
 The New York Times listed a track from the album among the 25 Best Classical Music Tracks of 2020.
 On October 31, 2020, an album of The Rose Elf was released by Swan Studios.
 Opera News named it as one of the 5 Best New Works of 2021.
 In January 2022, Pittsburgh Opera presented a new production of The Rose Elf.

 In January 2023, The Washington Post listed him among their "Composers and Performers to Watch".
 That spring, he served as Musician in Residence for Dumbarton Oaks in Washington, D.C.

 He has been a resident at MacDowell in 2019, and Yaddo in 2013, 2015, 2017, and 2024.